Nonstationary Gaussian Process Surrogates: Spatial warpings

 which is not tractible in general.
 Extensions to deeper models require additional compositions of GPs, with even more unknown functional quantities to integrate \citep[see][for thorough treatment of a three-layer DGP]{sauer2023active}.
 Faced with this integral, many in ML embrace approximate variational inference (VI) in which the posterior of Eq.~(\ref{eq:dgp_post}) is equated to the most likely distribution from a known target family \citep[e.g.,][]{damianou2013deep,bui2016deep,salimbeni2017doubly}.
 This approach replaces integration with optimization, but in so doing it oversimplifies UQ.
 Additionally, it is unable to address the multi-modal nature of the posterior that is common in DGPs \citep{havasi2018inference}.

 Surrogate modeling tasks demand broader uncertainty quantification.
-Full posterior integration through MCMC sampling of the latent warping offers the solution, but Metropolis Hastings type samplers have been shown to suffer from sticky chains and poor mixing in large DGP setups.
+Full posterior integration through MCMC sampling of the latent warping offers a solution, but Metropolis Hastings type samplers have been shown to suffer from high rejection rates and poor mixing in large DGP setups.
 To combat this, \cite{sauer2023active} proposed a fully-Bayesian inferential scheme for DGPs that employs elliptical slice sampling \citep[ESS;][]{murray2010elliptical} of latent Gaussian layers.
 The rejection-free proposals of the ESS algorithm work well in DGP settings and are able to explore multiple modes more readily than MH counterparts.
 A similar method by \citet{ming2023deep} was proposed around the same time, using ESS for the latent warping layer but taking a more thrifty approach to hyperparameter inference. \cite{barnett2024monotonic} offered an alternative ESS implementation which can force DGP latent warpings to be monotonic, but it requires each input dimension to be individually warped.
 Others have embraced Hamiltonian Monte Carlo sampling as an alternative to ESS with similar outcomes \citep{havasi2018inference}.
-Full propogation of uncertainty through posterior samples of $W$ is crucial for downstream surrogate modeling tasks including active learning \citep{sauer2023active} and Bayesian optimization \citep{gramacy2022triangulation}, and reliability analysis \citep{booth2024hybrid}.
+Full propagation of uncertainty through posterior samples of $W$ can be crucial for downstream surrogate modeling tasks including active learning \citep{sauer2023active}, Bayesian optimization \citep{gramacy2022triangulation}, and reliability analysis \citep{booth2024hybrid}.